kastiglione/bqcli/README.md

-# Bazel Query CLI Helper
+# Bazel Query CLI Tool

-This is a small tool, `bqcli`, which adds conveniences to using [`bazel query`](https://docs.bazel.build/versions/master/query.html) from the command line.
+This is a small tool, `bq`, which adds conveniences to using [`bazel query`](https://docs.bazel.build/versions/master/query.html) from the command line.
 The first feature is it adds a pipe `|` operator to allow building up queries left to right.

 For example, this query determines all tests belonging to any iOS app that depends on the `Modules/BusinessTime` module.